What Is a Metaphor: Types, Examples and Use in Academic Writing

 Metaphors are potent literary devices because they create a link between new concepts and things we already know, and they transpose characteristics of one thing to another.

-That’s why metaphors can inspire or define whole movements.
+That’s why they can inspire or define whole movements.
 Just consider Donald Trump’s favorite slogan during his 2016 election campaign, “Drain the Swamp.”

 1. Love is a battlefield.